Youtube Facebook Twitter Instagram

 Classification: (Grade 3)

-Description: The Ironbark Walking Circuit takes you around and up to the 100m long North Summit Lookout where you will find park benches and picnic tables to catch up your breath, enjoy the view and maybe have a quick snack.
-Read more...
+The Ironbark Walking Circuit takes you around and up to the 100m long North Summit Lookout situated at 710m above sea level, where you have almost 360 degrees view of Toowoomba.

 Description: The Kurrajong Walk connects the Ironbark Walking Circuit (North Summit Lookout) and the Red Ash Walking Circuit (Westbrook Lookout) through a eucalyptus forest where specimens like the Kurrajong (Brachychiton populneus) can be found.
 Along the trail you will find an interpretive sign about the Kurrajong trees.
 Read more...

-Description: Red Ash Walking Circuit is located on the north-west side of the reserve, west to the Darling Street carpark.
-The circuit starts at the base of the West Summit and winds 390 m up the mountain to the Brown Snake Lookout located 660m above sea level.
-Read more...
+Red Ash Walking Circuit is located on the north-west side of the reserve, approximately 750m west of the Darling Street carpark.
+The circuit starts at the base of the West Summit and winds up the mountain to the Westbrook Lookout that sits at 660m above sea level.
+There is a bench at the summit where you can rest and take in some amazing vistas of Toowoomba from a different angle, including views of Westbrook, Gowrie Mountain, the Holcim Quarry and Drayton.
+Follow the signs to select your next destination.

-Description: Wakka Wakka Trail is a big circuit that starts near the Darling Street Carpark, on the east side of Mount Peel.
+Wakka Wakka Trail is a big circuit that starts near the Darling Street Carpark, on the eastern side of Mount Peel.
 The trail travels west and turns around to finish back where it started.
-Due to its width, gentle gradient and few obstacles, this trail is good for beginner mountain bikers with basic mountain-bike skills.
-Read more...
+Due to its width, gentle gradient and few obstacles this trail is good for beginner mountain bikers with basic mountain-bike skills.

 Distances: 825m two-way single track